Sexological Bodywork FAQ

 Complementary healing arts such as Somatic Sex Therapy and Sexological Bodywork do not require licensing by the state of California.
 This is not psychotherapy or medical treatment, and I do not offer psychological or medical diagnosis, advice, or services.

 A 90 minute session is $250 and a two-hour session is $300.
-You can also purchase six 90 minute sessions for $1250 (a savings of $250) or six two-hour sessions for $1500 (a savings of $300).
 I offer some sliding scale sessions, so please get in touch to find out my current availability.

 Payment is due at the beginning of each session.